tejasvasoni101/head-control/README.md

-# head-control
+# head-control of ROTF
-stepper, servo , chatbot and cv face detection control integration
+Integration of all sub systems in a single file ie.stepper, servo , chatbot and cv face detection head control.

 • A waiter Robot capable of autonomously traversing in the restaurant, interacting and taking orders from customers.